wp-plugins/carousel-slider/readme.txt

 == Screenshots ==

-1. Screenshot of Carousels custom post.
+1. Screenshot of Carousel Slider Settings page
-2. Screenshot of Options page.
+2. Screenshot of Carousel Custom Post Type (Add New Carousel)
+3. Screenshot of Carousel Custom Post Type Categories
-3. Screenshot of Carousel shortcode button.
+4. Screenshot of Carousel shortcode button.
-4. Screenshot of Carousel Front-end Example.
+5. Screenshot of Carousel Front-end Example.

 == Changelog ==

+= version 1.4.0 =

+* Added option to add custom image size
+* Added option to link each slide to a URL
+* Added option to open link in the same frame as it was clicked or in a new window or tab.
+* Added feature to add multiple slider at page, post or theme by custom post category slug
+* Re-write with Object-oriented programming (OOP)

 = version 1.3 =